limesquid/favicon-thief/README.md

 ## `findIcons`

-Tries to find all icons that represent given URL.
+Finds all icons that represent given URL.

-Icons are sorted descending (best first).
+- results are sorted - best first
-Favors vector images, square images, and then large images.
+- favors vector images, square images, and large images (in that order)
-It never throws.
+- it never throws

 ```ts
 import { findIcons } from 'favicon-thief';